iterative/gto/README.md

 Note: if you prefer, you can use simple stage tag format without the incremental `{e}`, but this will disable the `gto history` command.
-This is because assinging a stage to an artifact version where a stage tag already existed will require deleting the existing tag.
+This is because assigning a stage to an artifact version where a stage tag already existed will require deleting the existing tag.

 </details>